 One of the critical features of your mortgage is the rate at which you pay interest on the loan.
-The rate can vary widely – and, in so doing, make the difference between a mortgage payment where you are having to spend or are able to save many thousands of pounds over the life of the mortgage.
+The rate can vary widely – and, in so doing, make the difference between a mortgage payment where you have to spend or are able to save many thousands of pounds over the life of the mortgage.

 What is a standard variable rate mortgage?

 A standard variable rate mortgage provides the basic model on which mortgage lenders advance their loans.
-Some people may refer to it as an adjustable rate mortgage.
+Some people may refer to it as an adjustable-rate mortgage.

 It is a standard rate because that is the baseline to which the lender’s practices will always return in the absence of some other rate of interest – it is their default rate of interest, in other words.
 In the words of the Money Advice Service, it is the “normal” rate of interest which any lender charges a homebuyer for their mortgage – unless a different type of mortgage is arranged.